BnetButter/wormpop/sim_startup_guide.md

     Open wormpop.py

         nano wormpop.py

-    Go to the last lines of code and check to see if "test = Simulation('speedtest')" and "test.run()" are commented out.
-(A "#" before them signifies that they are commented out.)

-        If so, delete the "#" to uncomment them so that the simulation can run.

     Please refer to the "How to use the constants.json commandline argument for the simulation" section of the guide for simulation constant modification.